cantinilab/Mowgli/docs/source/index.rst

 Mowgli takes as an input a Muon object and populates its `obsm` and `uns` fiels with the embeddings and dictionaries, respectively.
 Visit the **Getting started** and **API** sections for more documentation and tutorials.

+You may download a 10X Multiome demo dataset at https://figshare.com/s/4c8e72cbb188d8e1cce8.

 .. code-block:: python

    from mowgli import models